telekid/CycleProject/FAQ.md

 ### How will you record audio on the road?
 There are numerous technical challenges associated with recording
+TODO: Finish this section.

 ### When will audio be distributed?
+Continent
+TODO: Finish this section.

 ### What will your recording process look like?
 We will record in 24 bit, 48k [Broadcast WAV](https://en.wikipedia.org/wiki/Broadcast_Wave_Format).